KaviM11/Portuguese-Bank/README.md

             SVM                     0.76                  0.75                  0.76              0.76

-     Desicion Tress                 0.91                  0.79                  0.85              0.83
+     Desicion Tree                 0.91                  0.79                  0.85              0.83

     Random Forests                  0.95                  0.90                  0.92              0.92

-Result:Random Forest has the recall with 95% and precision score of 90%, Random Forest predicted is giving more precised score then other algorithms.
+# Result:Random Forest has the recall with 95% and precision score of 90%, Random Forest predicted is giving more precised score then other algorithms.